 We already publish a set of performance indicators which show how well we are doing at managing risk in our area.
-These include measures like the number of accidental house fires, injuries and deaths in South Yorkshire, the number of other incidents we attend and statistics relating to our prevention and protection work.
+These include measures like the number of accidental house fires, injuries and and statistics relating to our prevention and protection work.